JTCyberTech/Cybersecurity-Home-Labs/OverTheWire Writeup/Bandits.md

 ![image](https://github.com/user-attachments/assets/ef3b5660-8c43-4af3-9021-d10070aebdc2)

+## Command Steps:

-We don't have to exit out of the ssh because we are already on bandit14@bandit
+We don't have to exit out of the ssh because we are already on bandit14@bandit.

 In order to get the password for next level, we have to use netcat or `nc`
 - Command: `nc` localhost 30000